 Boulder County has witnessed several major destructive wildfires in recent times.
-Notable are the 1989 The Black Tiger Fire, the 1990 and 2009 Olde Stage Fires, the 2003 Overland Fire, the 2010 Fourmile Canyon Fire, and the 2016 Cold Springs Fire, and the 2020 Cal-Wood & Lefthand Canyon Fires.
+Notable are the 1989 The Black Tiger Fire, the 1990 and 2009 Olde Stage Fires, the 2003 Overland Fire, the 2010 Fourmile Canyon Fire, the 2016 Cold Springs Fire, and the 2020 Cal-Wood & Lefthand Canyon Fires.

 These fires have collectively destroyed more than 260 homes (and other structures), burned an area of more than 16,000 acres, and threatened the lives and properties of thousands of mountain residents.
 Yet many people still don’t recognize the risk posed to their homes and properties by a wildfire and what they can do to mitigate that threat.